 The Ottoman Empire managed to add its own features to every region it reached, and it reached its peak with civil architecture.
 The most important and the most beautiful examples of civilian architecture are dispersed in different parts of Istanbul.
-Hundreds of different books have been written about the architectural structures and stories of the proverbial mansions around the Bosphorus.
+Hundreds of different books have been written about the architectural structures and stories of the proverbial mansions around the Bosporus.
 One of these mansions is Serpent Mansion.
-Also called Snake Pavilion, it was built at the end of the 18th century, has been restored, and still continues to display its magnificent appearance in the Bosphorus.
+Also called Snake Pavilion, it was built at the end of the 18th century, has been restored, and still continues to display its magnificent appearance in the Bosporus.

 Where Does the Serpent Mansion Name Come From?

 The location of the Serpent Mansion is quite remarkable.
 The Mansion is located between the Rumelia Fortress and Bebek, two of the most beautiful places in Istanbul, which were built by Reisülküttap Mustafa Efendi at the end of the 18th century.
 It is located at the most exquisite place of the Bebek Bay and on the seafront of Yahya Kemal Beyazıt Street.